olgapombo/olgapombo.github.io/curriculum.md

-## Honours, Awards and Public Distinctions
+## Honours, awards and public distinctions

 * *Inaugural holder of the Leopoldo Zea Latin-American Chair of Philosophy and Epistemology*, Federal University of Latin-American Integration (UNILA), Brazil (2010) [(link)](https://www.paginasdefilosofia.net/pesquisadora-olga-pombo-ira-fundar-catedra-sobre-filosofia-e-epistemologia-da-ciencia-na-unila/)
 * *Selected as one of the [100 Woman in Science](https://www.cienciaviva.pt/divulgacao-cientifica/mulheresnaciencia/dia-internacional-da-mulher/2016) by Ciencia Viva*, National Agency for Scientific and Technological Culture of Portugal (March, 2016).   [(Women in Science book)](https://www.cienciaviva.pt/mulheresnaciencia/primeira-edicao/), [(Olga Pombo’s page)](https://www.cienciaviva.pt/mulheresnaciencia/home/index.asp?id=295)